All Episodes

 It was really treason.

-It would be considered treason, and they'd be in jail for the rest of their lives.
+It would be considered treason and they'd be in jail for the rest of their lives.

-Before I get to the media question, would you consider, sir, a pardon look at General Flynn, for example, or you know, uh Papadopoulos who's had to spend 12 days in jail.
+Look at General Flynn, for example, or, you know, Papadopoulos, who's had to spend 12 days in jail.

-Uh is that something that you would consider at some point?
+Is that something that you would consider at some point?

-Well, as I told you, many, many people were hurt, incredibly hurt by this whole scam.
+Well, as I told you, many, many people were hurt, incredibly hurt, by this whole scam.

 It's just a scam.